 Moving to a more affordable place often makes a lot of sense, but before you make the big move to a new city or another area, how do you figure out which places are both cheap and are right for you?
 Not surprisingly, the Internet is the best place to start.
 There are many free online resources that can help you identify specific towns (in both the U.S. and abroad), analyzing house values, cost of living, job markets, and other criteria.
 Some resources can also help you look for a job in your new city.

-While your salary may change, it's good to know approximately how much you may earn in the new location and how much you might need to earn in terms of expenses.
+For many people, the first step in the quest to find the most affordable and suitable place to live is to calculate how far their current salary would take them in the new city.
+While salaries may change, it's good to know approximately how much you might earn in the new location and how much you might need to cover expenses.

 Cost of Living

 Cost of living calculators use your current salary to determine how much you would need to earn in the new city or town in order to maintain your current lifestyle.

 - BestPlaces has a helpful cost of living comparison calculator that looks at necessities such as food, housing, transportation, and health.

 - Area Vibes has a similar tool to BestPlaces but without the same level of detail.
 It is worth a peek just to compare its results to those of the BestPlaces tool.

 Finding the Most Affordable Places to Live

 Kiplinger, NBC News, and other publishers typically provide articles on the most affordable housing markets in the U.S., factoring in the median household income relative to costs for essentials like housing, utilities, transportation, and food.
 These annually updated reports can give you some background information for starting your search using other online sources.